apache/accumulo-website/_docs-2/development/iterators.md

 the table with a combining iterator that supports the summarizing operation desired.

-The only restriction on an combining iterator is that the combiner developer should not assume that all values for a given key have been seen, since new mutations can be inserted at anytime.
+The only restriction on a combining iterator is that the combiner developer should not assume that all values for a given key have been seen, since new mutations can be inserted at anytime.
 This precludes using the total number of values in the aggregation such as when calculating an average, for example.